-- 7. Use the information in the food pyramid to order the foods, from those with the most protein to those with the least protein. - 9.
-Which sources of protein do you eat?
+7. Use the information in the food pyramid to order the foods, from those with the most protein to those with the least protein.
+9. Which sources of protein do you eat?
 8. Do you eat food from each group each day?

-10. Why is it important to eat protein in your daily diet?
+10. .
+Why is it important to eat protein in your daily diet? • pbs.org/wgbh/nova/worldbalance/numbers.html

-Station 3 [Task] Population data
+[Task] Population data

-1. Go to the following website and use it to draw a line graph to show the growth of human population over time.
+Go to the following website and use it to draw a line graph to show the growth of human 3.
+List some of the problems associated with the world's rapid population growth. population over time.